 Under corporation law, officers and shareholders are not liable for the actions of the corporation absent an independent duty.
-Leitch v.
-Hornsby, 935 S.W.2d 114, 117 (Tex.1996).
 Because officers and shareholders may not be held liable for the actions of the corporation, the theory of alter ego is used to pierce the corporate veil so the injured party might recover from an officer or shareholder who is otherwise protected by the corporate structure.
 Alter ego is inapplicable with regard to a partnership because there is no veil that needs piercing, even when dealing with a limited partnership, because the general partner is always liable for the debts and obligations of the partnership to third parties.
-The trial court erred in finding Pinebrook Properties is the alter ego of Musgrave.